svenpetersen1965/C64-Expansion-Port-Extension/README.md

 # Preliminary Release!!!
 This is an extension cable thing for the C64 Expansion Port, consisting of two PCBs, one fits into the C64, the other provices an expansion port connector, which are coinnected via a ribbon cable.

+This project is preliminary and not yet tested.

 <img src="https://github.com/svenpetersen1965/C64-Expansion-Port-Extension/blob/main/C64%20Expansion%20Port%20Extension/Port%20Side/Rev.%200/Pictures/dimensions.png" width="300" alt="Port Side PCB">